Warhammer 40,000: Dark Heresy: Development

 Dark Heresy is Owlcat Games' second game set in the Warhammer 40,000 universe following Rogue Trader.
 According to the team, instead of refining existing systems, they opted to rebuild most of them from scratch in an effort to introduce "more components for the player expressing himself, be it in combat, in inventory, in a cutscene, or in a dialogue".
 Compared to Rogue Trader, Dark Heresy was designed to be a shorter experience, with a larger focus on reactivity.
 Executive producer Anatoly Shestov added that the narrative of Dark Heresy had a darker, less heroic tone.
 The team deliberately avoids indicating whether player choices are correct, believing this aligns with the Inquisition’s thematic moral ambiguity, where players may unknowingly prosecute innocent individuals.
-Night Lords, which are villainous Space Marines who betrayed their faction, serve as one of the game's antagonists, and the team consulted with Black Library author Aaron Dembski-Bowden to give these characters more depth.
+Night Lords, which are villainous Space Marines who betrayed the Imperium, serve as one of the game's antagonists, and the team consulted with Black Library author Aaron Dembski-Bowden to give these characters more depth.
 The game includes full voice-overs for all characters in the game.

 Dark Heresy was announced by Owlcat Games and Games Workshop in May 2025.